Long-term Relationships of Trust

 We will seek out human resource necessary for the further growth of the Group from around the world, provide them with opportunities, and select them for promotion.

-Standards for Fujikura employee health and safety management and ethical considerations
+Standards for Fujikura employee safety and health management and ethical considerations

-Standards for Fujikura employee health and safety management and ethical considerations
+Standards for Fujikura employee safety and health management and ethical considerations

 Compliance with the UK Modern Slavery Act